Attribute Mapping from Blueprints

 return room_assignments

-Once labels are spatially resolved, the pipeline must enforce a strict output schema.
-Routing engines and CMDB integrations require deterministic field types, mandatory identifiers, and topology-ready attributes.
+Once labels are spatially resolved, the stage enforces a strict output schema.
+Routing engines and facilities databases require deterministic field types, mandatory identifiers, and topology-ready attributes — anything malformed must be rejected, not coerced.

 from pydantic import BaseModel, field_validator, ValidationError